xiamyphys/hduthesis/README.md

 ## The `hduThesiS` class: LaTeX class for Hangzhou Dianzi University.

-LaTeX class for bachelor and postgraduate theses in Hangzhou Dianzi University is restricting by `LaTeX-expl3` now.
+LaTeX class for bachelor and postgraduate theses in Hangzhou Dianzi University is constructed by `LaTeX-expl3` now.
 This class provides the bachelors' and postgraduates' thesis template for Hangzhou Dianzi University.

 Modules of `hduThesiS` provide the following supports: